 13. KEEP YOUR PROMISES AND TELL THE TRUTH.

 If you say you’re going to do something, DO IT!
 If you say you’re going to be somewhere, BE THERE!
 If you say you feel something, MEAN IT!
 If you can’t, won’t, and don’t, then DON’T LIE.
 It’s always better to tell people the truth up front.
 Don’t play games with people’s heads and hearts.
 Don’t tell half-truths and expect people to trust you when the full truth comes out; half-truths are no better than lies.
 Remember, love and friendship don’t hurt.
-Lying, cheating and screwing with people’s feelings and emotions hurts.
+Lying, cheating and playing with people’s feelings and emotions hurts.
 Never mess with someone’s feelings just because you’re unsure of yours.
 Always be open and honest.
 Also see: An Inventory of Incongruence.

 14. GIVE WHAT YOU WANT TO RECEIVE.